Responsible for this content Friuli Venezia Giulia

 Safety information

-Takes place on paved roads with very little local traffic.
-Bike path between Moggio Udinese and Pontebba.
-Rideable with all bicycles equipped with gears.
+It takes place on paved roads with very little local traffic.
+Cycle path between Moggio Udinese and Pontebba.
+Suitable for all bicycles equipped with gears.
+Winter accessibility not guaranteed.

 Tips and suggestions

-Here you can admire the Flügelaltar, the beautiful wooden altar from 1517.
+Before getting on your bike, a stop is worthwhile at the Church of Santa Maria Maggiore in Pontebba.
+Here you can admire the Flügelaltar, the splendid wooden altar from 1517.

 Public transport